 Central cord syndrome: Where an injury has been sustained at the centre of the spinal cord.

 Posterior cord syndrome: Where an injury has been sustained at the back of the spinal cord.

 Brown-Sequard syndrome: Where an injury has been sustained at one side of the spinal cord.

-Cauda equina syndrome: Where an injury has been sustained at a group of nerves in the lower region of the spine.
+Cauda equina syndrome: Where an injury has been sustained in a group of nerves in the lower region of the spine.

 The expert spinal injury compensation claim solicitors at Jefferies can help you get the compensation you deserve for your injuries.
-A compensation claim covers so much more than pain and suffering; it can also help pay for any vital treatments and on-going rehabilitation programs you may need to get your life back on track.
+A compensation claim covers so much more than pain and suffering.
+It can also help pay for any vital treatments and on-going rehabilitation you may need to get your life back on track.
 In addition, it helps ensure your best interests and that of your family are looked after.

 If you have suffered a spinal cord injury, contact the expert spinal and serious injury solicitors at Jefferies today.
 Call us on 0800 342 3206 or fill out our online contact form and a member of our team will call you back at a time that best suits you.